May 2007 to the Present (PDF is available)

 Source: “Shooter Linked to Aryans; Killer also had federal license for automatic weapons,” Spokesman Review, May 23, 2007; “Authorities investigate Hamilton’s gun purchase; Mass killer apparently obtained the automatic weapon late in 2004 or early in 2005; Ambush aftermath,” Lewiston Morning Tribune, May 24, 2007.

-Concealed Handgun Permit Holder: Kenneth Allen Keith PENDING
+Concealed Handgun Permit Holder: Kenneth Allen Keith CONVICTED

 Date: September 20, 2013